Tarunp72/ml_projects/README.md

    - Other models such as ensemble methods are explored.
 5. **Model Evaluation**: Performance of the model is evaluated using metrics like R² and Mean Squared Error (MSE).
 6. **Model Serialization**: The trained model is saved using `pickle` for future use.

+# Company Profit Prediction

+## Dataset
+The dataset `1000_Companies.csv` should be placed in the working directory.
+You can download it from Kaggle or another source that provides similar data on company investments and profits.

+## Results
+The machine learning models built in this notebook provide insights into which factors are most influential in determining company profits.
+The final model can be used to predict profits for new companies based on their investments.